johannschopplich/nuxt-kql/docs/guide/what-is-nuxt-kql.md

-# What is nuxt-kql?
+# What is Nuxt KQL?

-`nuxt-kql` is a lightweight module for [Nuxt](https://nuxt.com) to reliably fetch data from your Kirby instance using the **Kirby Query Language API**, while keeping your authentication credentials safe.
+Nuxt KQL is a lightweight module for [Nuxt](https://nuxt.com) to reliably fetch data from your Kirby instance using the **Kirby Query Language API**, while keeping your authentication credentials safe.
 It works on the server and the client.

 ## Motivation